WHO WE ARE

 Our sanctuary

 Native trees are the foundation of healthy ecosystems.
-Unlike clonal ornamental production, native species:
+Unlike clonal ornamental production, native species provide:

 Diverse wildlife habitat

-Native habitat that supports birds, pollinators, mammals, and soil life—restoring food webs and biodiversity across the landscape.
+Native forests and orchards that support birds, pollinators, mammals, and soil life — restoring food webs, biodiversity, and tree-based food sources across the landscape.

 Carbon-sequestering plant communities

-Diverse native plant systems that capture atmospheric carbon, rebuild soil health, and strengthen long-term climate resilience.
+Diverse native plant systems that capture atmospheric carbon, rebuild soil health, strengthen long-term climate resilience, and produce fruits, nuts, and other nourishing tree-based foods.

 Working education forests